ministryofjustice/intranet/.github/README.md

 The oauth2 flow should now work with the Azure AD/Entra ID application.
 You can get an Access Token, Refresh Token and an expiry of the token.

+### Development Tenant

+The App for localhost and dev.intranet.justice.gov.uk is managed by the Identity Team.

+The App is on the development tenant, any you'll need to use a development email address for access.

+The `OAUTH_*` values are stored in a shared note in 1password.
+They can be copied to `.env` to use oauth locally.

 ## Access control